dave3vans/DreamControl/README.md

 ## Features
  - Switch between your mix and 6 other sources
  - Switch between 4 sets of monitor speakers
  - Monitor level knob (ALPS endless encoder) with 16x RGB LED ring to show position.
-48dB range in 1dB steps (3 brightness levels per LED).
+48dB range in 1dB steps (3 brightness levels per LED)
  - No analog electronics required - converters can be connected directly to monitors for cleanest signal path
  - Monitor Mute, Dim and Reference options (dim and reference levels adjustable in plugin)
  - Mono mode, Side Band Solo, and 'Loud' mode (an inverted Fletcher-Munson EQ curve that sounds a bit like Yamaha NS10M monitors)